ctools/ctools/doc/source/users/user_manual/overview.rst

 :ref:`ctskymap` generates sky maps from the data and :ref:`cssrcdetect` detects sources in the sky map and writes them into a :ref:`model definition file <glossary_moddef>`.
+:ref:`csscs` spatially separates source components based on their spectra.

 :ref:`csspec` generates a spectrum and :ref:`ctbutterfly` computes a butterfly diagram for a given gamma-ray source.